 Video of the Day

-Vegetarian diets aren't as restrictive as some believe: While you're forgoing meat, you might enjoy cheese and yogurt (lacto-vegetarianism) or have some dairy and eggs (ovo-lacto vegetarianism).
+Vegetarian diets aren't that restrictive: While you're forgoing meat, you might enjoy cheese and yogurt (lacto-vegetarianism) or have some dairy and eggs (ovo-lacto vegetarianism).

-If this is your first foray into vegetarianism, it may take some time to adjust to the diet and learn how to make the healthiest choices.
-But there are many reasons to stick with it: For one, pooping will be no problem, thanks to all the fiber you'll be eating, and you'll probably have fewer sugar cravings because you'll be filling up on nutrient-dense foods that keep your blood sugar in check.
+If this is your first foray into vegetarianism, it may take some time to learn how to make the most nutritious choices.
+But there are many reasons to stick with it: For one, pooping will be no problem, thanks to all the fiber you'll be eating; and you'll probably have fewer sugar cravings because you'll be filling up on nutrient-dense foods that keep your blood sugar in check.